Healthdirect Free Australian health advice you can count on.

 When can I start exercising again?

 Exercise plays an important role in COVID-19 recovery.
-If you’re recovering from moderate or severe illness you should speak with your healthcare provider before returning to exercise.
+If you're recovering from moderate or severe illness, you should speak with your healthcare provider before exercising again.

-If you have any of the following symptoms, stop exercising immediately and contact your healthcare provider:
+If you feel like you need to stop exercising or if you have any of the following symptoms, stop immediately and contact a healthcare provider:

 • unexpected breathlessness

-• chest pain or palpitations.
-If you experience severe central crushing chest pain lasting more than 10 minutes call 000
+• chest pain or palpitations — if you experience severe central crushing chest pain lasting more than 10 minutes, call triple zero (000)

 • signs of blood clotting, such as swollen calves